liveformhq/blog.liveformhq.com/source/_posts/how-to-setup-a-form-from-start-to-finish.md

 * After the form is created a notification message is shown at the top.
 * You will be provided with a wide range of options from Messages to Edit…

-{% asset_img l4.png Liveform Notification%}
+{% asset_img lf5.png Liveform Notification%}

-* For first time setup click the option <Setup> in the bar and you will be forwarded to a page with an example form as shown.
+* For first time setup click the option **Setup** in the bar and you will be forwarded to a page with an example form as shown.
 {% asset_img l5.png Liveform default form%}

 * If you already have a form then all you have to do is change the form’s action and method attributes.